 - 1 pound dry bucatini (the best that you can find)

-Method for Pasta with Fresh Tomatoes
+Method for Pasta with Fresh Heirloom Tomatoes

-In a sauté pan sweat the onions, garlic, and red chili flakes.
-When the onions and garlic are soft and fragrant increase the heat to high and add the collected tomato juices and the wine.
+In a sauté pan, sweat the onions, garlic, and red chili flakes.
+When the onions and garlic are soft and fragrant, increase the heat to high and add the collected tomato juices and the wine.
 Reduce the liquid by at least half.

 Drain the pasta and add it to the bowl with the fresh tomatoes and the cooked vegetables and tomato water reduction, Parmesan, basil, and olive oil.
 Toss and serve.